 \section{Introduction}

 We focus on the potential solutions for combinatorial optimization, also known as discrete optimization, as opposed to continuous optimization.
 Discrete optimization searches for an optimal solution in a finite or countably infinite set of potential solutions.
-Optimality is defined with respect to some criterion function, which is to be minimized or maximized.
-This paper discusses combinatorial optimization applied to the Quadratic Assignment Problem (QAP), and a special case which is the well-known Traveling Salesperson Problem (TSP).
+Optimality refers to a global maximum or minimum of a certain criterion function.
+This paper discusses combinatorial optimization applied to the quadratic assignment problem (QAP) and a special case of it, which is the well-known traveling salesperson problem (TSP).

 TSP is an NP-hard problem, and finding the optimal solution requires high computational complexity.
 Hence developing a low-complexity algorithm to estimate the solution is essential.
 Therefore, many researchers focus on the approximation algorithms of the TSP, which could largely reduce the computational complexity.

 Recently, researchers have been focusing on applying RL algorithms to approximate the solution to the TSP.
 Given the evolution of computing power, RL algorithms are capable of solving problems in more aspects.
 Unlike supervised learning, RL does not need labeled data to adjust the network based on the loss function.
 Instead, it finds a balance between exploration and exploitation \cite{ka}.
 RL was not developed to find the optimal solution but rather to approximate it.
 Therefore, RL is a new approach worth exploring compared to approximating TSP arithmetically.

 We survey RL-related approximation algorithms following a historical timeline.
 We discuss the performance differences between the algorithm introduced in the 1960s and modern RL algorithms and how computing power limitations can affect their performance.
 With deep learning development, neural networks are integrated with RL.
 Neural networks can enhance the learning ability of RL.
 In terms of the TSP, modern techniques such as deep RL or the attention mechanism \cite{attention} can also approximate this NP-hard problem.
 We explore and compare those deep learning techniques with the previous methods.